 Potter DIY: House-Elf Halloween Costume

-This easy crochet DIY will make the PERFECT Halloween Harry Potter costume for your child!
-This three-piece project is simple straight stitch sewing that can be done on a larger scale for older children and adults.
-This submission comes from Katie, a stay-at-home mom, and Harry Potter fanatic.
+This easy crochet DIY will make the perfect Halloween Harry Potter costume for your child.
+This three-piece project is simple straight-stitch sewing that can be done on a larger scale for older children and adults.
+This submission comes from Katie, a stay-at-home mom and Harry Potter fanatic.
 This past Halloween, her family dressed up in complete Potter garb, which is how the baby house-elf costume idea was born.

 What You’ll Need: